4 Steps to Ensure Continuous Testing Success

 Perfecto

-According to Aryaka's 2017 State of the WAN Report, businesses are running cloud-based apps almost 50 percent of the time.
+According to Aryaka's 2017 State of the WAN Report(link is external), businesses are running cloud-based apps almost 50 percent of the time.
 As employers and employees are turning to apps to improve productivity and administrative efficiency, app developers are also resolving to streamline processes to keep apps functional while they release new feature and updates to meet market demand.

 Here are four steps developers and DevOps teams can take to ensure the benefits of continuous testing are effectively implemented throughout the development process: